cketti/cketti.de/_posts/2020-06-22-android-net-mailto-is-broken.md

 If you are using the platform's `MailTo` class and are looking for a drop-in replacement without these bugs, check out my [`MailToCompat`](https://github.com/cketti/MailToCompat) library: [https://github.com/cketti/MailToCompat](https://github.com/cketti/MailToCompat).

+**Update:** The fixed class will also be part of the [AndroidX Core](https://developer.android.com/jetpack/androidx/releases/core) library starting with version 1.5.0-alpha02.
+Big thanks to [Ian Lake](https://twitter.com/ianhlake) for suggesting I [make this a contribution to AndroidX Core](https://issuetracker.google.com/issues/159827506) and then shepherding the change on [r.android.com](https://android-review.googlesource.com/c/platform/frameworks/support/+/1349602) ❤️
+As soon as the class will be included in a stable release of AndroidX Core I'll retire my `MailToCompat` library.

 ## Should I be using `MailTo`?